sdruskat/swh-save-action/README.md

 # Software Heritage Save action

-A GitHub Action that saves a GitHub repository to the Software Heritage Archive.
+A GitHub Action that saves the GitHub repository it is being run on to the [Software Heritage Archive](https://www.softwareheritage.org/).

 ## Inputs